 All the same, it’s advisable to stay close when you first let your cat outside.
 Prepare yourself for some sleepless nights.
 Your cat is likely to spend evenings exploring her new and interesting surroundings.

 What Age Should Kittens be Let Outside?

 Observe your kitten the first few times she goes outside.
 Kittens are playful and mischievous.
 This may result in them endangering themselves.
-Be on standby to step in, if necessary.

 Another consideration with kittens is their vaccinations.
 Kittens should never be allowed outside unless their vaccinations are up-to-date.